Strategic Narratives

 If youre interest in strategic narratives is piqued, I’ve developed a course that takes attendees step by step from the building blocks of storytelling through to understanding the narrative forces that drive organisational decision making today.
 To ensure practical application it includes hands-on exercises to better understand and develop individual, project and organisational narratives.
 For those already steeped in narratology, it also provides tools to reframe the changes occurring through remediation and emerging technologies such as Generative and other AIs.

-I hope you can join us—sessions will run in May and early bird tickets are available now.
+I hope you can join us.
 Details and how to obtain tickets are in the full mastrerclass description.

 References